PreRix/Data-Science-Project---Group-16/README.md

 *For these aggregation files its important to keep in mind that they maybe have to be adjusted because of file-names and directory paths on your own machine.*

 In an additional step we did some analysis on the data to [check the quality](Code/BASt_Data_Aggregation/DataCleaningSH_data.ipynb) in terms of how many errors are present in the data.
-As we fo
+We detected that counting station #1162 has no values over the entire observation period, so we removed it from our data.
+For all further exploration of the data we will not use entries that are missing values As well we detected, that for some counting stations there is a high percentage of values flagged as "estimated because of missing value".
+We currently (10.03.26) don't know what is meant with a value being "estimated" because the description of the data states that the data is in its most raw form.
+We contacted BASt to explore on that and we'll update this ReadMe accordingly.

+### KBA Data:
+The data for yearly vehicle registration counts in Kiel are provided in Excel files.
+The naming of the columns did not stay consistant over the five year observation span.
+Thus we had to normalize the columns in each file to be able to later join them together into one .csv-file.

 -----

 ## Selection of the traffic counting stations
 To get a first idea of where the counting stations in and around Kiel are located, we exported one examplary Meta-Data file from BASt to Google MyMaps and identified "the most relevant" measuring points by eye and feeling.